jaredm22/cadre/README.md

 ## Sprint Plan
-Our forecast for this week (Mar 1 - Mar 7) is to complete user story(ies):
+Our forecast for this week (Mar 15 - Mar 22) is to complete user story(ies):
+- Expanded Day View of Classes
 - View Schedule of Classes
 This was in our sprint last week and we did not realize how many child tasks were involved in this.
 Melissa, Jared, and Chinwe particpated in this activity.